AMC Pacer: Reviews

 The April 1975 issue of Road & Track road test article described the Pacer's appearance as "bold, clean and unique...even when it's going 60 mph it looks as if it's standing still..." but noted that, even with the test car's optional front disc brakes, "in the usual panic-stop tests...our driver had one of his most anxious moments ever as the Pacer screeched, skidded and demanded expert attention at the steering wheel to keep from going altogether out of control.
 The histrionics are reflected in long stopping distances from highway speeds...
-[The car's] engineering—old-fashioned and unimaginative in the extreme—does not match the perky design", which the magazine declared "most attractive to look at and pleasant to sit in."
+[The car's] engineering—old-fashioned and unimaginative in the extreme—does not match the perky design", which the magazine declared "most attractive to look at and pleasant to sit in".

 In a follow-up road test in August 1976, Motor Trend wrote: "Since its introduction in January 1975, we have been quite smitten with AMC's Pacer."
 The magazine criticized the performance and the absence of a 4-speed transmission.
 A 2-barrel carburetor was offered on the larger six at the end of 1975, as well as a 4-speed manual, but the testers noted that although "the 2-bbl Pacer was faster than the 1-bbl car by a fair margin, it did not 'feel' faster" (author's emphasis).
 They commended the car's comfort: "Even with its compact exterior dimensions, the Pacer is one of the most comfortable 4-passenger cars around...The wide bucket seats were firm, but very comfortable...Front passenger leg room is extraordinary even with the seat racked well forward, and the rear seat leg room exceeds such full-sizers as the Buick Riviera and Continental Mark IV."

 The British press was critical, and the cover of The Motor, a weekly automobile magazine, stated: "We test the Pacer – and wish we hadn't."
 A retrospective by the industry publication Automotive News described the 1975 debut of the Pacer as "one of Detroit's more polarizing designs."

-Popular Mechanics magazine described the newly added 1977 station wagon body style as a "styling coup", and said: "who needs the coupe!"
-The Pacer has been described as "amazingly versatile and quite advanced for the times."
+Popular Mechanics magazine described the newly added 1977 station wagon body style as a "styling coup", and wrote: "Who needs the coupe!"
+The Pacer has been described as "amazingly versatile and quite advanced for the times".

 By 1978 the luster had worn off the design, and as more sophisticated competitors were introduced, the press began criticizing the lack of power and performance.
-Nevertheless, after almost fifty years, reviews describe the "intriguing" AMC Pacer with its virtues as "call it brave, stupid or both, but you don’t get cars like this any more."
+Nevertheless, after almost fifty years, reviews describe the "intriguing" AMC Pacer with its virtues as "call it brave, stupid or both, but you don't get cars like this any more."